 An applicant for Confirmation of Status should be close to having a complete thesis plan, and the work submitted should be close to reading as a complete thesis chapter.
 In contrast to the Transfer assessment, omissions and missing perspectives are much more serious at this stage, but if the student can satisfy the assessors at interview that matters will improve, this should not be a reason to decline recommending confirmation of status.
 The work should be presented in a scholarly fashion and should be essentially of the standard expected of a DPhil thesis in the final examination.
 While the work is expected to be complete, it is not a requirement for Confirmation of Status that there be no errors or omissions in the documents (footnotes, etc.).
 The assessors should judge the application against the criteria for success defined below.
 As with the transfer assessment, the assessors should aim to provide constructive criticism and advice to the student to identify and address deficiencies and thereby strengthen their thesis, rather than presenting a judgemental verdict.
 Dismissive or aggressive remarks are not appropriate.
-If it is unclear during the assessors may request a revised thesis outline.
+If it is unclear during the assessment how the research will be completed, or the proposed work is over-large, the assessors may request a revised thesis outline.
 Assessors may also request further written work or clarifications from the student before submitting their initial report.